prog4biol/pfb2024/workshops/imageProcessing/README.md

     mamba install -c conda-forge jupyter numpy pandas scipy matplotlib tifffile pillow
     ```

-5. In JupterLab, click the "Python 3 (ipykernel)" button under the **Notebook** section and insert the following lines in the code block to test that all modules installed successfully:
+5. In JupyterLab, click the "Python 3 (ipykernel)" button under the **Notebook** section to start a new Jupyter Notebook, then insert the following lines into the code block:
     ```python
     import numpy
     import scipy